bixbyjs/www.bixbyjs.org/content/guide/index.md

 ### Introduction

-Bixby.js is a human-oriented approach to developing applications using [Node.js](http://nodejs.org/).
+Bixby.js is a toolkit for building services using [Node.js](http://nodejs.org/).
+Bixby.js provides facilities for logging, configuration, service discovery, message queuing, security, and other common functionality that is needed when building cloud-based applications.
+Bixby.js lets developers spend more time building applications, and less time building infrastructure.

 Users expect modern applications to be accessible from anywhere, be it an office desktop, a tablet at home, a phone when on-the-go, or a web browser at a public